The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: In-Sample Results

 The daily mean relative error under the pooled specification is approximately $-13\%$, with a mean absolute relative error of approximately $29\%$.
 The separate specifications are similar.
-All three specifications tend to estimate fitted values slightly conservatively relative to actuals, consistent with the view that this specification is a reduced-form summary of central levels and major regime shifts rather than a model designed to replicate every fine-grained fluctuation.
+Fitted values therefore tend to lie slightly below actuals, consistent with a reduced-form model of central levels and major regime shifts rather than a model designed to replicate every high-frequency fluctuation.

-In sum, the in-sample results support the interpretation that the GBM path-risk term captures the central structure of the carry gap. $GBM^{OIS,1Y}$ and $GBM^{OIS,10Y}$ operate as strong regressors with opposite signs, and the pooled specification's explanatory power is not materially inferior to the separate specifications.
-Cross-market heterogeneity exists in the long-run GBM term and the bid--ask term, but the core structure is common across both markets.
+In sum, the in-sample results support the interpretation that the GBM path-risk block captures the central structure of the carry gap.
+Under HAC(21) inference, $GBM^{OIS,1Y}$ remains negative, $GBM^{OIS,10Y}$ remains positive, $BA^{\mathrm{med}}/\tau$ remains positive, and NFCI remains negative in both pooled and market-specific specifications.
+The pooled specification is not materially inferior to the separate specifications, while the market-specific estimates reveal economically meaningful heterogeneity in the long-run GBM and bid--ask channels.